yetzt/node-phn/readme.md

 ## comparison

-`phn` is tiny and comes with no dependencies.
+`phn` is tiny and comes with no required dependencies.

 Package | Size
 --- | ---